lexide/lazy-boy/README.md

 | Response  | Has the name `$response` or has the type `Psr\Http\Message\ResponseInterface`             |
 | Parameter | Named for the URL parameter in question e.g. `$id` would match from the URL `/user/{id}`* |

-\* *Parameter types are not checked by LazyBoy; it is your responsibility to ensure the correct type is assigned*
+\* *URL Parameter types are not checked by LazyBoy; it is your responsibility to ensure the correct type is assigned*

-LazyBoy provides a `ResponseFactory` service which can be used as a convenient method of creating common response types, such as error responses, JSON responses, no content responses, etc...
+LazyBoy also provides a `ResponseFactory` service which can be used as a convenient method of creating common responses, such as error responses, JSON responses, no-content responses, etc...

 ### Configuration